Wall Street Warriors

-Wall Street Warriors was a documentary and reality TV series that details the lives of various Wall Street entrepreneurs.
-A MOJO HD channel original series, each episode is 30 minutes long and shot in high definition video.
+Wall Street Warriors is a documentary and reality TV series that details the lives of various Wall Street entrepreneurs.
+A Mojo HD channel original series, each episode is 30 minutes long and shot in high definition video.
 The series ran for three seasons between 2006 and 2009.
 MOJO HD closed down its programming in December 2008, but completed series 3 which was sold to other networks and issued on DVD.

+Production

+The first season of Wall Street Warriors aired on October 22, 2006, on INHD (later called Mojo HD).
+Sean Skelton and Scott Gill produced the show.
+Wall Street Warriors starred the 25-year-old hedge fund manager Timothy Sykes.
+Nielson did not rate the show or the Mojo channel.

+Reception

+Alana Semuels of the Los Angeles Times wrote that in the midst of the 2008 financial crisis, the television series was "good drama, yes, but it may not appeal to viewers already reeling from losses to their pension plans and stock market accounts".

 Featured Wall Streeters

 Season One began airing in October 2006 and had six episodes.
 It featured the following people: